-We have tried every possible belt replacement procedure and have concluded the following is by far the best:
+We have tried every possible belt replacement procedure and have concluded the following is by far the best way to get the new belts pulled onto the pulleys.

-8. Place one belt around the innermost compressor pulley groove, then OVER the motor pulley, then UNDER the idler, and then start it OVER the fan shaft pulley.
+- 8. Place one belt around the innermost compressor pulley groove, then OVER the motor pulley, then UNDER the idler, and then start it OVER the fan shaft pulley.
 Now roll the belt into place onto the innermost fan shaft pulley groove by using the condenser fan blade to rotate the fan shaft.
-Install the second belt the SAME way in the outermost groove.

-- 9. With the 9/16" socket, turn the idler spring bolt counterclockwise, to compress the idler spring.
+Install the second belt the SAME way in the outermost groove. - 9.
+With the 9/16 socket, turn the idler spring bolt counterclockwise, to compress the idler spring.
 Using a business card as a gauge, compress the spring until the card is snug between the mid spring coils.
 This first adjustment should be checked after a day of operation and reset if necessary.
 Though this adjustment may be checked and corrected from time to time; it is, after the first readjustment, good for the life of the belts.
 Never tighten the spring so tight that the coils touch. - 10.
 Finally, the idler tracking must be checked and possibly adjusted.
 To do this, the idler pulley can be adjusted from left to right on the idler shaft by rotating the idler adjusting, self locking, nut which is screwed onto the idler shaft.
 The idler is kept tight against the adjusting nut by a spring on the other side of the idler.
-While looking at the condenser fan from the shaft side, rotate the fan by hand in the clockwise direction.
-Adjust the idler pulley left or right until the drive belts track evenly on the pulley.
-If the belts do not track evenly, and are not aligned, the idler will make excessive noise and will wear prematurely.
+Looking at the condenser fan from the shaft side, rotate the fan by hand in the clockwise direction.
+Adjust the idler pulley nut tighter or looser until the drive belts track evenly on the idler pulley.
+If the belts are not adjusted to track evenly, the idler will make excessive noise and will wear prematurely.